O6.6.1 Psychosocial support

 Lung support groups may provide patients and carers with emotional support, social interaction, and other social outlets, and help them gain new knowledge and coping strategies.
 A list of Patient Support Group names and locations can be accessed via Lung Foundation Australia’s website at https://lungfoundation.com.au/patients-carers/get-support/support-groups.
 Contact details can be obtained from Lung Foundation Australia’s Information and Support Centre (free-call 1800 654 301).

 In New Zealand, Asthma and Respiratory Foundation NZ list Pulmonary Rehabilitation and Support Groups on their website: https://www.asthmafoundation.org.nz/about-us/support-groups, free-call 0800 100 506.

 Asthma New Zealand list COPD Support Groups and the ‘Find your local group’ directory: https://www.asthma.org.nz/pages/copd-support-groups, free-call 0800 227 328.

-People with COPD are vulnerable to developing symptoms of anxiety and depression, which then worsen quality of life and disability (Xu 2008, Eisner 2010b).
-Pulmonary rehabilitation has been associated with short-term reductions in anxious and depressive symptoms (Coventry 2007, Coventry 2013).
-Additional intervention by mental health specialists will be required for clinically significant symptoms of anxiety or depression (Livermore 2010).< Prev Next >
+People with COPD are vulnerable to developing symptoms of anxiety and depression, which then worsen quality of life and disability (Xu 2008, Eisner 2010b) [evidence level III-2].
+Pulmonary rehabilitation has been associated with short-term reductions in anxious and depressive symptoms (Gordon 2019, Coventry 2013, Yohannes 2017).
+Additional intervention by mental health specialists will be required for clinically significant symptoms of anxiety or depression (Yohannes 2017).< Prev Next >